dskrepps/webdevio.us/content/portfolio/portfolio.md

     desc: "<strong>React</strong> makes building interactive and component-based user interfaces easy."
   -
     tech: "tailwindcss"
-    desc: "<strong>TailwindCSS</strong> allowed rapidly developing component styles for a smooth workflow building the UI."
+    desc: "<strong>TailwindCSS</strong> allows rapidly building component UIs in a smooth workflow."
   -
     tech: "netlify"
-    desc: "<strong>Netlify</strong> is the perfect platform for automatically deploying the static site within a git workflow."
+    desc: "<strong>Netlify</strong> is perfect for instantly deploying a static site within a git workflow."
 ---
 I needed to portray my online presence in a professional manner that let viewers see immediately what I can do.
 After coming up with the design I used the modern tools at my disposal to create a fast, extensible site ready to grow into more if needed.